singularity-rs/singularity-rs/README.md

-## How to run

-To run the game, simply use `cargo run`.

-On macOS: `cargo run --no-default-features --features "metal"`.

 ## People to thank

-I have to thank Yvan Satyawan [yvan674](https://github.com/yvan674) for providing the Logo (Splash.jpeg and Splash2.jpg).
+The awesome Logo was made by Yvan Satyawan [yvan674](https://github.com/yvan674) (Splash.jpeg and Splash2.jpg).

+## Other

+Network can be found [here](https://github.com/singularity-rs/singularity-rs/network).